kYounghwi/PACFormer_fusion/README.md

 ## Run

-Training, validation, and testing are managed through `main.py`.
-During training, the model is validated after every epoch.
 The latest checkpoint and the checkpoint with the best validation MAE are saved as `last.pt` and `best.pt`, respectively.
 After training, `best.pt` is automatically evaluated on the test split.

 ```bash
 python main.py \